wistia/wistia-open-docs/_posts/account-setup.md

 {% post_image hashed_id: 'cfe898a99193efcdbd57809e89967e022da3769b', width: 600, class: 'center' %}

-{{ "Activitating IP filtering will not remove any historical data – it will, however, keep your activity from getting tracked in the stats going forward." | note }}
+{{ "Activating IP filtering will not remove any historical data – it will, however, keep your activity from getting tracked in the stats going forward." | note }}

 ---